Frequently Asked Questions

 What academic credits are earned?
 How are credits transferred back to my university?

-Once students are accepted for the fellowship, they will receive a link to complete the online registration process for the Regina Apostolorum.
+Once students are accepted for the fellowship, they will receive a form to complete the registration process for Benedictine College.
 Following the completion of the course, students can request a copy of their course transcript to be sent directly to their university.

 If you have any further questions regarding the curriculum, please email firstname.lastname@example.org